Cademic/Cademic/README.md

 ## 🚀 About Me

-I'm a passionate **Full-Stack Developer** who loves to create solutions!
-Currently pursuing my **Bachelor of Science in Software Development** with a **Minor in Cyber Security** at Grand Canyon University (Expected May 2026).
-I work as an **Asset and Space Database Assistant** at Grand Canyon Education, where I streamline processes and maintain facility applications.
+I'm a passionate **Full-Stack Developer** who enjoys web-development and learning!
+Currently pursuing my **Bachelor of Science in Software Development** with a **Minor in Cyber Security** at Grand Canyon University.
+I am currently looking for a postion as a software developer, either as Full-Time, Part-Time, or an Internship.

 - 🔭 I'm currently working on full-stack applications using Java, C#, and modern web technologies
 - 🌱 I'm pursuing my degree in Software Development with a Cyber Security minor